sensei-hacker/inavwiki/Boards,-Targets-and-PWM-allocations.md

-# Inav Boards, Targets and PWM allocations
+# INAV Boards, Targets and PWM allocations

 It can be difficult for an aircraft builder to determine if a particular board / target will meet their needs.